 The Chase Sapphire Preferred credit card is the first card I suggest for almost anyone, no matter what your travel goals are.
-At the very least, the welcome bonus of 100,000 is worth $1250 if redeemed through the Chase Ultimate Rewards travel portal.
+At the very least, the welcome bonus of 60,000 is worth $750 if redeemed through the Chase Ultimate Rewards travel portal.
 But you can potentially get even more value out of those points by transferring to airline and hotel partners such as British Airways!
-This card also earns 2 points per dollar on travel and dining spend.
-Click here for 25 ways to redeem the welcome bonus for insane values!
+Earn 5 points per dollar on all travel purchased through Chase Ultimate Rewards, 2 points per dollar on all other travel.
+3 points per dollar on dining (including eligible delivery services and takeout), 3 points per dollar on select streaming services, 3 points per dollar on online grocery purchases (this excludes Target, Walmart and wholesale clubs), and 1 point per dollar on all other purchases.
+Click here for 36 ways to redeem some of the welcome bonus for insane values!

 If you want a premium travel card and you frequently book flights, consider the Platinum Card from American Express.
 The welcome bonus is currently 100,000 American Express Membership Rewards points after spending $6,000 in the first 6 months.

 You’ll earn 5 points per dollar on flights booked directly through airlines and at amextravel.com on up to $500,000 per calendar year.
 The annual fee on this card is much higher at $695 [rates and fees] , but the benefits are great, especially if you travel often.

 British Airways does not collect an extra fee for last-minute tickets